November 30, 2021

 Let’s face it, life is busy.
 So sometimes I take a short cut.
 If an existing jar of swabs needs to be refreshed, I admit that I’ll add new oil while the old swabs are still in it.
 This is not ideal.

 This is a matter of some debate.
 It also depends on your climate, how you store your kit, and how often you use your tins.
-The less air your swabs are exposed to, the longer they'll last.
-As a rough rule of thumb, I figure the swabs in my tins will last about five weeks, and the swabs stored in large quantities in the jars, about three months.
+The less air your swabs are exposed to, the longer they’ll last.
+As a rough rule of thumb, I figure the swabs in my tins will last several weeks, and the swabs stored in large quantities in the jars, several months.
 Your mileage may vary.
-If you can't smell it any more, it's time (probably beyond time) to refresh your odor.
+If you can’t smell it any more, it’s time (probably beyond time) to refresh your odor.

 This is a matter of some debate as well.
 The last thing you want is odor swabs falling out of trash bins in random places.
 To avoid that, some people flush their old swabs down the toilet.
 However, several plumbing websites, like this one and this one, advise strongly against ever flushing a cotton swab.